 Our specific goal was to teach me a routine that I can do without any special gym equipment.
 I wanted to have an arsenal of exercises that I could do wherever I am, whether that is in a hotel room or my living room.
 Holy smokes did she deliver.

 I have to admit that I was a little nervous on my way down to the exercise room.
 Who in their right mind asks a record holding powerlifter to work them out?
 Had I lost my mind?

-I got there and traded greetings with Karmel, who was kicking ass on the eliptical machine (I didn’t know they went that fast!), and Rachel.
+I got there and traded greetings with Karmel, who was kicking ass on the elliptical machine (I didn’t know they went that fast!), and Rachel.
 I jumped on the treadmill to warm up, then saw Ginger approaching the door.
 The exercise room was secured, and Ginger‘s door key-card wasn’t working.
 Here was my chance to get out of the whole deal.
-If she couldn’t get in, and I pretended not to see her, I could blame the whole thing on her not showing up!
+If she couldn’t get in, and I pretended not to see her, I could blame everything on her not showing up!
 Brilliant!

 But I’m not that bright.
 So I let her in…

 She ran me through a grueling routine of body weight exercises.
 We only worked out for about 30 minutes, and I was completely exhausted by the time we finished.
 I was so whooped that she didn’t even make me finish all of the exercises on the list.
 I had no idea that I didn’t need any equipment to get that tired.
 No. Idea.

 She put together a video that is a quick little glimpse of what we did, and it doesn’t do the pain justice at all.
 But it’s still kind of fun to look at.